Lighthouses of Indonesia: Southern Sumatra

 Serengai

 Date unknown.
 Active; focal plane 21 m (69 ft); white flash every 5 s.
 Approx. 12 m (39 ft) square white skeletal tower.
-No photo available but Google has an indistinct satellite view that may show the light; it is close to the listed location.
-If this is the lighthouse, however, the focal plane is higher than listed.
+No photo available but Google has an indistinct satellite view.
+The focal plane appears to be higher than listed.
 Located on a hillside above the village of Serengai.
 Site status unknown.
 Admiralty Q0883.8; NGA 23112.

 Pulau Mega (Pulau Mego)

 Date unknown (clearly recent).
 Active; focal plane 33 m (108 ft); white flash every 10 s.
 30 m (98 ft) skeletal tower with gallery, painted white.
 The island is the site of a tectonic monitoring station installed in 2008 by Caltech University in a project aimed at measuring tectonic strains in this earthquake-prone area.
-One of Caltech's photos is at right and Bing has an indistinct satellite view.
+Caltech posted a photo but the tower is hidden by trees in Google's satellite view of the station.
 This light warns vessels away from the south end of reefs extending southeastward from the Mentawai Islands.
 Located on a small island about 160 km (100 mi) west southwest of Bengkulu.
 Accessible only by boat.
 Site status unknown.
 Admiralty Q0883.95; NGA 23101.7.

 Mukomuko Regency Lighthouse